BlayzBloo: Super Melee Brawlers Battle Royale: Gameplay

-Aside from a usual, simple attack, there is also a special Drive Move.
-Stages usually have treasure chests occasionally showing up, which contain items that can be used against the enemies.
-Unlike the other games in the series, this one does not have blocking feature, which means that attacks have to be avoided.
-Singleplayer mode has three different sets: Life (last man standing mode), Points (one with the most points win), and Flag (capturing the Panda Flag).
+Single Player mode has three different rule sets: Life (last man standing mode), Points (one with the most points win), and Flag (capturing the Panda Flag).
 There is a separate Free Battle Mode, in which things can be customized without limits in terms of stages and rules.
-Blayzbloo also has a multiplayer variant of Free Battle Mode, where players can compete with other people who have downloaded the game to their DSi, up to four people per match.
+BlayzBloo also supports local multiplayer in Free Battle Mode for up to four players who each own a copy.